jennielynshapiro/cordova-plugin-filestack/README.md

 Combines Filestack's native Android (https://github.com/filestack/filestack-android) and iOS (https://github.com/filestack/filestack-ios) SDKs into a Cordova pligin.

 A completeley rewritten version of https://github.com/dbaq/cordova-plugin-filepickerio.
-The native librabires used in that project have been depreciated.
+The iOS native library used in that project have been depreciated.
+The Android implementation does not support app links.

 ## Installing the plugin ##
 ```